KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ```

 ### Step 4
 Now we have a basic controller to send a message to the :MOVE Motor to drive forward.
 Connect your BBC micro:bit and click ``|Download|``.
-Once programmed, power the BBC micro:bit and check a letter 'T' appears on the screen.
+Once programmed, power the BBC micro:bit and check a letter "T" appears on the screen.

 ### Transmitter Code Done @unplugged
 Now we have a basic transmitter.
 Click the OK button on the right editor and start work on the receiver code.
 Once that tutorial is complete, come back and click OK to get to the next stage.
 ![Right Arrow](https://KitronikLtd.github.io/pxt-kitronik-move-motor/assets/right-arrow.jpg)

+## Controllable speed

 ### Adjustable speed control @unplugged
 Now we have the :MOVE Motor driving forward, we can use the sensors on the transmitter BBC micro:bit to control the speed of the :MOVE Motor.